nobu-shopify/pre-purchase-intl/README.md

+# Notes
+- The code will find the first product containing "UPSELL" in the title, and display as the upsell product.
+- Supported currency - EUR, CAD and USD (default)
+- Supported UI localization - German, French and English (default)

 # Shopify App Template - Node

 This is a template for building a [Shopify app](https://shopify.dev/docs/apps/getting-started) using Node and React.
 It contains the basics for building a Shopify app.